hyunjongkimmath/trouver/README.md

 ## ML model utilities

-We have trained a few ML models to detect/predict and provide information about “short” mathematical text.
-These ML models are available on [`Hugging Face`](https://huggingface.co/) and as such, they can be downloaded to and used from one’s local machines.
+We have trained a few ML models to detect/predict and provide information about short (or at least not-too-long) mathematical text.
+These ML models are available on
+[`Hugging Face`](https://huggingface.co/) and as such, they can be downloaded to and used from one’s local machines.
 Please note that ML models can be large and the locations that the Hugging Face [Transformers](https://huggingface.co/docs/transformers/index) library downloads such models to can vary from machine to machine.